 Once you’ve found a few schools you know you’ll be happy attending, it’s time to start applying!
 Fun fact: did you know there’s an easy, free application that you use as an Ulster graduate when applying to any of the SUNY schools?
 If a SUNY school is on your list to apply to, that will prove an excellent savings.
 Don’t forget to apply to several; even if it seems expensive in the moment.
 Not only could you not be accepted to your favorite one, in addition, after accepting an offer from one, you could still find out that it’s the wrong choice during the enrollment stage.
-Leave options for yourself up to the last possible minute.
+Leave options for yourself.

 Remember the Value of Your Decision

 Lastly, my personal tip as a transfer student may seem a bit obvious, but I’ll tell it anyway.
 Try your best to find and go for a place you truly want to attend.
 In the end, it’s years of your life that you can’t get back.
-And college should be so much more than just getting that piece of paper at graduation; during your junior, senior, and beyond years it’s the opportunities through internships, travel, networking with professors and students, and just plain old friendships that make college great, and can change the course of your life.
-Do your best to make it count.
+And college should be so much more than just getting that piece of paper at graduation; during your junior year, senior year, and beyond, it’s the opportunities through internships, travel, networking with professors and students, and just plain old friendships that make college great.
+These things can change the course of your life.
+Do your best to make a decision that counts.

 You’re Not Alone!